MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-date-calculation-for-purchases.md

 ---
-title: Date Calculation for Purchases
+title: Date Calculation for Purchases | Microsoft Docs
 description: The application automatically calculates the date on which you must order an item to have it in inventory on a certain date.
+This is the date on which you can expect items ordered on a particular date to be available for picking.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/22/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 6758c631fcddf157894ed06a483b811342a44e0d
+ms.openlocfilehash: 7b39bcd593489e40d218cf29a3d288dd128cce04
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 06/30/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6321055"
+ms.locfileid: "3192787"
 ---
 # <a name="date-calculation-for-purchases"></a>Date Calculation for Purchases

-[!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates the date on which you must order an item to have it in inventory on a certain date.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] automatically calculates the date on which you must order an item to have it in inventory on a certain date.
 This is the date on which you can expect items ordered on a particular date to be available for picking.

 If you specify a requested receipt date on a purchase order header, then the calculated order date is the date on which the order must be placed to receive the items on the date that you requested.
 Then, the date on which the items are available for picking is calculated and entered in the **Expected Receipt Date** field.

 If you do not specify a requested receipt date, then the order date on the line is used as the starting point for calculating the date on which you can expect to receive the items and the date on which the items are available for picking.

-## <a name="calculating-with-a-requested-receipt-date"></a>Calculating with a requested receipt date
+## <a name="calculating-with-a-requested-receipt-date"></a>Calculating with a Requested Receipt Date
 If there is a requested receipt date on the purchase order line, then that date is used as the starting point for the following calculations.

 - requested receipt date - lead time calculation = order date